Summary

 - Depending on the grade of stenosis, symptoms of heart failure may occur.

-- Systolic murmur heard best over the second left ICS at the sternal border
+- Systolic murmur heard best over the second left ICS, parasternal

 - S2 wide splitting